IntRevise/development-tracker/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if youd like to keep track of project development, or to show your support!

 ***